 In every collection there are records that get played all the time, many of them for years, decades even.
 Then there are those that, while no less treasured, somehow fall by the wayside to lie in wait, ripe for rediscovery.
-This occasional series chronicles a few of those nuggets as they resurface from my own back pages, So, as the man said, it’s time to put the needle on the record, put the needle on the record, put the needle on the record, and it sounds like this…
+This occasional series chronicles a few of those nuggets as they resurface from my own back pages.
+So, put the needle to the record, put the needle to the record, put the needle to the record and it goes like this…

 The Impressions – Meeting Over Yonder c/w I’ve Found That I’ve Lost (ABC Paramount, 1965)